Suzuki Motor Factory Journey Of All Time

 Frank Whiteway Easily wins the 500cc class at the Isle of Man TT race on a production motorcycle T500 prepared by Eddie Crooks.

-LJ10, the first mass-production 4x4 domestic mini-car, Becomes available in Japan, powered by a 360cc twin cylinder water-cooled two-stroke engine
+LJ10, the first mass-production 4x4 domestic mini-car, Becomes available in Japan, powered by a 360cc twin cylinder water-cooled two-stroke engine.

 1971: Production plant for medium to large motorcycles is built in Toyokawa, Aichi, Japan.